jung-kurt/caddy-cgi/README.md

 `{method}` and `{host}`, the following placeholders substitutions are made:

- {.} is replaced with Caddy's current working directory {match} is replaced with the portion of the request that satisfied the match directive
+ {.} is replaced with Caddy's current working directory {match} is replaced with the portion of the request that satisfies the match directive
  {root} is replaced with Caddy's specified root directory